RavensbourneWebMedia/Web-Design-principles/sessions/05/README.md

 Your post should address these questions (in no particular order):

+* **ME**:
 	* How and what did I learn?
+	* What worked and what didn't?
 	* Did I reach my goals, why or why not?
 	* How did I feel during the process?

+* My **TEAM**:
 	* How did the team perform?
-* What worked and what didn’t?
+	* What worked and what didn't?
 	* What can we do better next time?
 	* Did the team reach the goal?
 	* Was there conflict, how do we fix it?